UF-HOBI-Yin-Lab/nf-wgs-ufl/README.md

 This pipeline is used through the `gatorgenome.py` tkinter app.
 All data is in AWS S3 and all computation occurs in AWS.
-This is an ongoing project that will continue to evolve as the needs of our lab evolves.
+This is an ongoing project that will continue to evolve as the needs of our lab evolve.

 Version 1.0.0 of the pipeline runs as follows: